 Our school loans service started in 1911 and has offered opportunities for people to handle real artefacts ever since.
 Innovative engagement with collections through learning, community and volunteering is integral to our DNA.

-The Museum is part of Reading Borough Council's cultural services, and has Full Accreditation status from Arts Council England.
+The Museum is part of Reading Borough Council's cultural services, and has Full Accreditation status from Arts Council England (ACE).
+We have a strategic partnership with the University of Reading’s Museum of English Rural Life, and together are part of ACE National Portfolio 2018-2022.
 We have the Investing in Volunteers award and are a founder member of the Happy Museum Affiliate scheme.
-We have a strategic partnership with the University of Reading’s Museum of English Rural Life.

 We are located in Reading’s beautiful Victorian Town Hall, a perfect setting for conferences, exhibitions and weddings.
 The Concert Hall is an important venue for classical music and comedy events.